dwcaesar/random_word_chooser/README.md

-# random_word_chooser
+# random word chooser
-Selects at random an entry from a list of words
+Selects at random an entry from a list of words.